-Now I know what you’re thinking.
-Not every photo has a perfectly colored background, and that’s okay.
-With the tools below, you’ll learn how to select and delete similar hues of color all at once!
+Not every photo has a perfectly colored background.
+However, with the tools below, you’ll learn how to select and delete similar hues of color all at once!

 To access the Magic Wand Tool, press W.

-If you don’t see it, it’s hidden under the Quick Selection Tool.
-Click and hold on the Quick Selection Icon to reveal the Magic Wand Tool.
+If you don’t see it in the Toolbar, it’s hidden under the Quick Selection Tool.
+Click and hold on to the Quick Selection Icon to reveal the Magic Wand Tool.

 Right away, you can click anywhere on your canvas to make a new selection.
 Just remember, it will make a selection based on the color you click.

 If there are a lot of variations in hue, it’s worthwhile to increase the tolerance.
-You can do this in your top settings bar by typing in any number in the tolerance box.
+You can do this in the Options Bar by typing in any number in the tolerance box.

 If you aren’t sure, stick with a tolerance between 10 – 30.
 This range is a good starting ground and will include slight hue variations.